 Marcus Vitruvius Pollio was a Roman architect and author in the first century BC.
-He was a military engineer as well as civil engineer during Roman era.
+He was a military engineer as well as a civil engineer during the Roman era.
 Vitruvius is widely recognized for his piece of writing, ‘De architectura’ about the history of architecture and engineering as well as his own experiences and guidance.
 He is considered to be the first Roman architect.

-Vitruvius wrote a book De architectura, libri decem or ‘The Ten Books on Architecture’.
+Vitruvius wrote the book De architectura, libri decem or ‘The Ten Books on Architecture’.
 He dedicated this book to the Roman emperor Caesar Augustus.
-He introduced three significant aspects that a building should possess such as utilitas (service or utility), firmitas (strength) and venustas (aesthetics or beauty).
+He introduced three significant aspects that a building should possess such as utilitas (service or utility), firmitas (strength), and venustas (aesthetics or beauty).
 These qualities are also known as the Vitruvian Triad or the Vitruvian virtues.
 Roman architecture widely employed these principles of Vitruvius architecture later in buildings and complexes.

 Vitruvius deeply related architecture with nature.
 He believed that architecture is a replica of nature.
-As bees and birds make the nests using naturally available stems, sticks or grasses, similarly, human beings build houses with the natural building materials for shelter.
+As bees and birds make their nests using naturally available stems, sticks or grasses, similarly, human beings build houses with the natural building materials for shelter.

 The Italian polymath and multi-talented man from Renaissance Leonardo da Vinci prepared the famed drawing of Vitruvian Man with the proportions of a human figure inscribed in a square and circle, based on the concepts of the Roman architect Vitruvius.
-Some other Renaissance architects, artists and engineers such as Francesco di Giorgio Martini, Pellegrino and Mariano Jacopo Taccola were also influenced by the Vitruvian Man.
+Some other Renaissance architects, artists, and engineers such as Francesco di Giorgio Martini, Pellegrino, and Mariano Jacopo Taccola were also influenced by the Vitruvian Man.

 Vitruvius emphasized on the significance of climate in association with architecture and construction in his book.
-He also guided about selection of regions and localities for cities.
-In his book, he parted architecture in three segments such as building, construction of water clocks and sundials and designing and usage of machines in war and construction such as the steam turbine aeolipile.
+He also guided the selection of regions and localities for cities.
+In his book, he parted architecture into three segments such as building, construction of water clocks and sundials, and designing and usage of machines in war and construction such as the steam turbine aeolipile.

-Vitruvius designed a basilica in Fano, Italy and supervised its construction.
-Vitruvius’ De Architectura influenced Renaissance architecture and Baroque as well as Neoclassical architecture (Neoclassicasm architecture or new classical architecture).
+Vitruvius designed a basilica in Fano, Italy, and supervised its construction.
+Vitruvius’ De Architectura influenced Renaissance architecture and Baroque as well as Neoclassical architecture (Neoclassicism architecture or new classical architecture).
 Italian architect Filippo Brunelleschi was influenced by his book and invented a hoist to carry huge stones up for the construction of the cathedral dome in Florence.

 Vitruvius died in 15 BC.

 Andrea Palladio designed twenty-four villas in Veneto and twenty-three structures in Vicenza.
-All these became a World Heritage Site by UNESCO commonly known as ‘City of Vicenza and the Palladian Villas of the Veneto’.
+All of these became a World Heritage Site by UNESCO commonly known as ‘The City of Vicenza and the Palladian Villas of the Veneto’.
 Another World Heritage Site by UNESCO is ‘Venice and its Lagoon’ where Palladio designed churches.

 In Pedemuro San Biagio, he served as an assistant to a stonemason as well as stonecutter Giovanni di Giacomo da Porlezza.
 There he began working with other bricklayers and stonemasons.
 He worked on various sculptures and monuments as a stonemason.
 Andrea Palladio was excellent in his work in 1538.
 At the age of 30, a poet Gian Giorgio Trissino commissioned him to renovate the Villa Trissino, his own private house in Cricoli.
 The scholar and the poet Gian Giorgio Trissino was deeply interested in the works of Vitruvius and the ancient Roman architecture.

-In 1537, Palladio worked on Villa Godi that was completed in 1542.
+In 1537, Palladio worked on Villa Godi which was completed in 1542.
 There lie three blocks, one in the center is flanked by two blocks on either side.
 The block in the center is recessed while the two on the sides are advanced and projected.
 The central block contains the piano nobile, the main floor, that is accessed by a central exterior staircase.
 A loggia, the covered balcony or gallery, with three arches leads to the main floor.
 There lies the Hall of the Muses in the villa decorated by frescoes flanked by pilasters.

 Andrea Palladio worked on various villas such as Villa Piovene in 1539 and Villa Pisani in Bagnolo in 1542, Palazzo Thiene and others.
 Some of his villas were inspired by Italian architect and painter Giulio Pippi (1499 – 1546) who was also known as Giulio Romano.
 Palladian architecture includes Basilica Palladiana, Vicenza, 1546; Palazzo Chieriicati, Padua, 1550; Palazzo del Capitaniato or loggia Bernarda, 1565; Villa Cornaro, Piombino Dese, 1552; Villa Barbaro or Villa di Maser or Tempieto Barbaro, Maser, 1557; Villa Capra ‘La Rotonda’, Vicenza, 1566; Villa Foscari ‘La Malcontenta’, Venice and others.
 Venetian architect Andrea Palladio designed the cloister for Santa Maria della Carita Church (1560 to 1561); interior designing of the San Giorgio Monastery (1560 to 1562); Teatro Olimpico Theatre, Piazza Matteotti, Vicenza.

-Andrea Palladio died on 19th August, 1580 in Maser, Treviso in the Republic of Venice at the age of 71.
+Andrea Palladio died on 19th August 1580 in Maser, Treviso in the Republic of Venice at the age of 71.